Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 • For iPad, JUSB1 (red mark) can still charge iPad in S3, S4, S5 state.

-• Please note that connecting one device once for stable charging is recommended.
+• Please note that connecting one device at a time for stable charging is recommended.

 • Super-Charger technology would be available on specific models, please refer to MSI website for model support list.